 10. On the CONFIGURE FIREWALL page, the wizard automatically selects a security group for you.
+Be sure to select the security group that you created when getting set up.

 A security group defines firewall rules for your instances.
 These rules specify which incoming network traffic is delivered to your instance.
 All other traffic is ignored.